-With summer coming to an end in Buellton, now is a great time to get ahead on air conditioner maintenance.
+With summer ending in Buellton, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with mud and yard waste.
-This buildup can limit your unit’s efficiency and cause it to break down.
-Or wear it down sooner.
+If you haven’t washed it recently, it could be blocked with dirt and yard waste.
+This accumulation can reduce your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We advise having your air conditioning system professionally serviced annually.
+We recommend having your air conditioning system professionally maintained annually.
 Why?
 Clean equipment can be more energy efficient, which could save you money on utility expenses.

-Consistent AC maintenance also helps our technicians locate and address minor issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians discover and address slight issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing